Spindle Mattress logo

 All articles

-HOW TO MAINTAIN YOUR SPINDLEUpdated a year ago
+HOW TO MAINTAIN YOUR SPINDLEUpdated 2 years ago

 Latex, like all foams, will soften or compress.
 Check out our video on this topic as well.